review-of-financial-studies/template-stata/README.md

 - **Series ID**: UNRATE
 - **URL**: https://fred.stlouisfed.org/series/UNRATE
 - **Access**: Public use, no registration required
-- **Format**: CSV (downloaded programmatically)
+- **Format**: CSV
 - **License**: Public domain (U.S. government data)
-- **Download method**: The code automatically downloads the data via direct URL
+- **Download method**: The code automatically downloads the data via the URL

 #### Consumer Price Index Data

 The Consumer Price Index for All Urban Consumers (CPI-U) data is also sourced from FRED.
-This series represents the monthly CPI-U index for all items in U.S. city average.
+This series represents the monthly CPI-U index for all items in the U.S. city average.

 - **Data source**: Federal Reserve Bank of St. Louis, FRED
 - **Series ID**: CPIAUCSL